 What is the future of businesses regarding cryptocurrency?

 She says that a lot of businesses view cryptocurrency as a way to raise investment.
 But in reality that is not the case.
-There are companies that utilize blockchain technology to solve various real-world problems, such as in pipe chain management.
+There are multile blockchain supply chain company that now utilize blockchain technology to solve various real-world problems, such as in pipe chain management.
 Cryptocurrency can be the feature of such business, but should not be the sole purpose of that business.
 She thinks that future is not so much about the cryptocurrency, but more about those businesses and the solutions they provide.

 How do you receive payments in cryptocurrency?

 She says that she is open to receiving payments for her marketing services and consultancy in bitcoin.
 Sometimes the business is in a different country, so it is easier and faster to be paid in a cryptocurrency when it comes to international transactions.
+Though at present it’s not difficult to find the best exchange for altcoins.
 She says that she does not hold the money and invest it, but cashes it out immediately into US dollars, also providing her invoices in US dollars.

 What was your first business?